borohhov/fast_mcp/README.md

 This project demonstrates a simple API in TypeScript using Express and PostgreSQL.
 It stores prompts and their responses so that previous context can influence future requests.

 ## Setup
 1. Install dependencies (requires Node 18 and npm).
-The project now relies on the `openai` package:
+The project uses the `openai` package:
    ```bash
    npm install
    ```
-2. Provide a `.env` file with a `DATABASE_URL` connection string.
+2. Create a `.env` file containing a `DATABASE_URL` connection string and your `OPENAI_API_KEY` for embeddings.
-   Set `OPENAI_API_KEY` in the environment to enable embeddings.
 3. Build and start the server:
    ```bash
    npm run build